sdingwan/Twitch-AI-Moderator-Bot/README.md

 **Twitch commands failing?**
 - Verify your OAuth token has the correct scopes
 - Make sure the bot account has moderator permissions in your channel

+**Web interface not loading?**
+- Make sure you installed FastAPI: `pip install -r requirements.txt`
+- Check if port 8000 is available
+- Try accessing `http://127.0.0.1:8000` instead of localhost